SWKG21/De-tection-par--boosting-/README.md

-# Detection-par-boosting
+# Detection par Boosting

-This is a project of course "Big Data Processing / Traitement des Données Massives" at École Polytechnique.
+This is a project of course "Big Data Processing" at École Polytechnique.

 It is realized in C++ by Wang SUN.